virize/hyperspace-jekyll-theme/index.md

 <section id="intro" class="wrapper style1 fullscreen fade-up">
 	<div class="inner">
 		<h1>Jennifer Hiew</h1>
-		<p>A creative and innovative 4th year SIAT student at SFU's School of Interactive Arts and Technology with a background 		in graphic design and illustration.
-Enthusiastic about learning and designing meaningful visuals and interactions to 			create pleasurable user experiences.</p>
+		<p>With a background in graphic design and illustration, Jennifer designs meaningful visuals and interactions to create pleasurable user experiences and memorable brand identities.
+She is an avid artist who enjoys engaging with anything related to technology, design, and the arts.

+Jennifer holds a B.A. in Interactive Arts and Technology from Simon Fraser University with a focus on interdisciplinary design, including user experience (UX), user interface (UI), and visual design.</p>
 		<ul class="actions">
 			<li><a href="#one" class="button scrolly">Learn more</a></li>
 		</ul>